peelmicro/dot-net-core-react-redux-advanced/README.md

 - Use of Appveyor for Continuous Integration

 ## Travis CI issue
-- please notice that currently tests are not executed on Travis properly.
+- Please notice that currently tests are not executed on Travis CI Linux properly although they do on Travis CI OSX.
-They keep on for 10 minutes running with the following meessage:
+They keep on running for 10 minutes with the following meessage:

-Test run for /home/travis/build/peelmicro/dot-net-core-react-redux-advanced/NetCoreReactReduxAdvanced.IntegrationTest/bin/Debug/netcoreapp2.1/NetCoreReactReduxAdvanced.IntegrationTest.dll(.NETCoreApp,Version=v2.1)
+Test run for

+/home/travis/build/peelmicro/dot-net-core-react-redux-advanced/NetCoreReactReduxAdvanced.IntegrationTest/bin/Debug/netcoreapp2.1/NetCoreReactReduxAdvanced.IntegrationTest.dll(.NETCoreApp,Version=v2.1)
 Microsoft (R) Test Execution Command Line Tool Version 15.8.0 Copyright (c) Microsoft Corporation.
 All rights reserved.
 Starting test execution, please wait...